 A rug is usually the center of the room.
 It ties your furniture and decor together.
 If you’re having trouble with how to pick a rug, this is the main thing to remember.

 Even if you already have carpet, a rug can define a space by drawing borders around your furniture pieces.
-Choosing a rug that has elements from other decor can tie the room together.
+Choosing an online rug that has elements from other decor can tie the room together.

 Pick tones from your decor like pillows or curtains to get ideas about your rug.

 How to Choose a Rug

 Choosing a rug is personal.
 It becomes apart of your family room and thus, a part of your life.

 All of these elements offer something unique to your rug that will make it stand out from other rooms and tie your living room together.
 If you consider each one of these rug elements, you should have no problem finding a rug that suits your tastes and the look of your living room.

 If you think you’ve got the hang of how to choose a rug now, try it out on other rooms.
 The possibilities are endless!